 Section 22A applies to much more than just statements by co-defendants.
 Some people involved in joint enterprises are never identified or caught, but their statements, for example in the form of text messages or intercepted verbal communications, although hearsay, can have probative value on the issue whether the defendant was part of a joint enterprise to commit the relevant offence.
 If the criteria in s 22A are satisfied, those statements are admissible unless excluded by some other rule.

-There is nothing wrong with supplementing s 22A with s 22AA (if the terminology defendant/co-defendant is sorted out), but I wouldn’t get rid of s 22A.
+There is nothing wrong with supplementing s 22A with something like s 27AA (if the terminology defendant/co-defendant is sorted out), but I wouldn’t get rid of s 22A.